 And I am happy.

-Happy Birthday, WCG.
+Happy Birthday, WCG I hope you enjoy those edible anniversary gifts for him that I got you.
 Wherever you are is my happy place.